ahawker/personal-site/_posts/2020-02-11-snowplow-fargate-enricher.md

 [^self-hosted]: {-}
     Snowplow will eventually stop self hosting the Geolite databases so you will need to host them yourself.
 See the original [deprecation notice](https://discourse.snowplowanalytics.com/t/deprecation-notice-snowplow-will-stop-hosting-the-maxmind-geolite2-database-on-behalf-of-users/3468) for more details.

-## To be continued...
+### Next

-The next blog post in this series will discuss IAM permissions required for all of the Snowplow containers.
-Stay tuned!
+Check out the next post in this series, [Snowplow on AWS Fargate - IAM Permissions]({% post_url /2020-02-12-snowplow-fargate-permissions %}), which covers IAM permissions required to run all Snowplow processes on AWS Fargate.